ywang512/boto3-iris/README.md

 - `iris-models.ipynb` and `iris-models.py` have the same functions for training and evaluating different models.

-- `iris-boto3.ipynb` contains necessary functions for creating ec2 instance and transfering files to ec2 and s3.
+- `iris-boto3.ipynb` and `access-ec2.sh` contains necessary functions for creating ec2 instance and transfering files to ec2 and s3.

 - `model-pca-logistic.txt` and `model-MLP.txt` logs the outputs for training and evaluating two different models (PCA+Logistic and MLP).